 Looking back, Native Americans today are critical not only of those ugly attitudes but also of the adulation Muir received for doing things -- like the long walk itself -- that were already part of their cultures.
 In this way, Muir is a focal point for the deeply problematic way in which even European-American approaches to land stewardship have usually marginalized those who were its stewards long before colonization.

-For those who admire Muir as I have -- or who love the National Parks that are his legacy -- I recommend Nobel's article, which exposes some "ugly truths" about Muir, along with some more benign but little-known aspects of his early biography.
+For those who admire Muir as I have -- or who love the National Parks that are his legacy -- I recommend Nobel's article, which exposes some "ugly truths" (Nobel's phrase) about Muir, along with some more benign but little-known aspects of his early biography.

 First, the benign.
 I did not know that he had been both a worker and a mid-level manager in the Industrial Revolution; the wilderness he loved was a strong contrast with the machinery that was equally dear to him.
 He also had walked the post-war American South long before he walked the Cascades of California, covering 1,000 miles on foot.